chemistrydatachampions/awesome-chemistry-info/README.md

 ## Experiments
 - [IYCN (International Young Chemists' Network) Experiment Database](https://www.iycnglobal.com/experiments) - Experiments are freely available to download in different languages in a PDF file.

+## OA publishing
+- [Chemical Information Science Gateway (F1000)](https://blog.f1000.com/2019/07/18/reintroducing-the-chemical-information-science-gateway/) The scope of the gateway includes all computational approaches to represent and analyse chemical structures and chemical data or retrieve chemical information from any source.
+It also includes topical areas in chemical information science including artificial intelligence and machine learning methods.